Class-Incremental Learning using Diffusion Model for Distillation and Replay: Experiments

 \subsection{Experimental setups}

 \textbf{Datasets:} Experiments are conducted on three datasets: CIFAR100~\cite{krizhevsky2009learning}, ImageNet-Subset and ImageNet~\cite{russakovsky2015ImageNet}.
 CIFAR100 is composed of 60,000 32x32 RGB images from 100 classes with 500 training and 100 testing samples per class.
 ImageNet (ILSVRC 2012) is composed of around 1.28 million high-resolution images from 1,000 classes with about 1,300 training and 50 testing sample per class.
 ImageNet-Subset is a subset of ImageNet containing only 100 classes.
-Following the experimental setting initially proposed by Hou~\etal~\cite{Hou_2019_CVPR}, an initial step containing half of the classes is followed by $T$ (5, 10, or 25) incremental steps containing the remaining classes.
+Experiments on an alternative version of ImageNet-Subset can be found in the Supplementary materials.
+Following the experimental setting initially proposed by Hou~\etal~\cite{Hou_2019_CVPR}, an initial base step containing half of the classes is followed by $T$ (5, 10, or 25) incremental steps containing the remaining classes evenly divided.
 The class order is defined by NumPy using the random seed 1993.
 The training images are normalized, randomly horizontally flipped, and cropped, and no more augmentation is applied.
+For FOSTER~\cite{wang2022foster}, following its authors, AutoAugment~\cite{Cubuk_2019_CVPR} is also used for augmentation.

-\textbf{Comparison methods:} We combine our proposed method SDDR with two fundamental baseline approaches for class-incremental learning: iCaRL~\cite{Rebuffi_2017_CVPR} and LUCIR~\cite{Hou_2019_CVPR}.
-We selected these two methods because they are representative of the principal approaches for class-incremental learning; using different distillation losses (logits distillation and feature distillation) and difference bias mitigation methods (Nearest-Mean Exemplar classifier and cosine normalized classifier).
+\textbf{Comparison methods:} We combine our proposed method SDDR with the recent state-of-the-art approach FOSTER~\cite{wang2022foster} and with two fundamental baselines for class-incremental learning: iCaRL~\cite{Rebuffi_2017_CVPR} and LUCIR~\cite{Hou_2019_CVPR}.
+We selected these two methods because they are representative of the principal approaches for class-incremental learning: using different distillation losses (logits distillation and feature distillation) and difference bias mitigation methods (Nearest-Mean Exemplar classifier and cosine normalized classifier).
 For comparison, we also include the recent approach PlaceboCIL~\cite{liu2023online} which leverages external unlabeled datasets of real high-resolution images to improve the distillation loss of class-incremental learning methods.